mozilla/gcp-ingestion/docs/architecture/bigquery_sink_specification.md

 ## Data Flow

-Consume messages from a PubSub topic or Cloud Storage location and insert them into BigQuery.
-Send errors to another PubSub topic or Cloud Storage location.
+Consume messages from a PubSub topic or Cloud Storage location or BigQuery table and insert them into BigQuery.
+Send errors to another configurable location.

 ### Implementation

-Execute this as an Apache Beam job.
+Execute this as an Apache Beam job. _Note:_ As of February 2020, we are transitioning this sink to a custom Java application running on GKE.

 ### Configuration

 Require configuration for:

- * The input PubSub topic or Cloud Storage location
+ * The input PubSub topic, Cloud Storage location, or BigQuery table
  * The route map from PubSub message attributes to output BigQuery table
- * The error output PubSub topic or Cloud Storage location
+ * The error output PubSub topic, Cloud Storage location, or BigQuery table

 Accept optional configuration for: